FLAMING GORGE FISHING DERBY

 - Fish must be registered at Lucerne, Cedar Springs or Buckboard Marina weigh stations no later than one half (1/2) hour after the close of each tournament day.
 This means scales will close at 6:30 p.m. on Saturday & 1:30 p.m. on Sunday.
 No exceptions.

-- If Lake Trout category is not filled, the prize money will be divided and paid into the other categories.
+- If the Trophy Lake Trout category is not filled, the prize money will be divided and paid into the other categories.

 - The Derby is subject to cancellation due to weather conditions.
-Cancellation decision will be made by Derby officials, Lucerne Marina, the US Forest Service or Utah DWR.
+The cancellation decision will be made by Derby officials, Lucerne Marina, the US Forest Service or Utah DWR.
 Anglers will be notified by Marine Band Radio, text or email.